hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 Strict TLS [@RFC8310] requires that a client is configured with an authentication domain name (and/or SPKI pinset) that should be used to authenticate the TLS handshake with the server.
-This additionally provides a defence for the client against active surveillance, providing client-to-server authentication and end-to-end channel confidentiality.
+This additionally provides a defense for the client against active surveillance, providing client-to-server authentication and end-to-end channel confidentiality.

 ### Mutual